Lac La Biche (Alberta)

 Lac La Biche (/ˌlæk lə ˈbɪʃ/ LAK-_-lə-_-BISH) is a large lake in north-central Alberta, Canada.
 It is located along the Northern Woods and Water Route, 95 km east of Athabasca.
 Lac La Biche has a total area of 236 km2, including 3.2 km2 islands area.

 Etymology

 The indigenous peoples of the area refer to the lake as Elk Lake (wâwâskesiwisâkahikan, tzalith tway).
 Since the lake shares its name with the town, locals often use the redundant name "Lac La Biche Lake".
+La biche in French means 'the doe', as in female deer.

 Hydrography

 Owl River flows into the lake, and its waters are drained through the La Biche River and into the Athabasca River, placing it in the basin that flows to the Arctic Ocean.
 Just to the south is Beaver Lake which drains into Hudson Bay.

 Settlements

 The former town and population centre of Lac La Biche is on the southern shore of the lake.
 The communities of Plamondon, Barnegat and Owl River are also located around Lac La Biche.